sourcebots/docs/reference.md

 Constant data values found inside the robot library.
 For example `from robot import BRAKE`.
 - `BRAKE`: used by [motors](#robotmotor) to tell it to break.
 - `COAST`: used by [motors](#robotmotor) to tell it to coast.
-- `TOKEN`: a list of the id numbers of all token markers.
-- `WALL`: a list of the id numbers of all wall markers.